Push System vs. Pull System in Manufacturing Management

 - A push system (also called make-to-stock) means that a company produces goods according to a demand forecast.
 It is often used to produce goods with a low chance of unforeseeable demand fluctuations, e.g. food, pharmaceuticals, household chemicals, etc.

-- The main difference between push and pull systems is that in a push system, production dictates how much of the product will be “pushed” to the market while in a pull system, current demand “pulls” the goods, i.e. it dictates when and how much to produce.
+- The main difference between push and pull manufacturing is that in a push system, production dictates how much of the product will be “pushed” to the market while in a pull system, current demand “pulls” the goods, i.e. it dictates when and how much to produce.

 - What else sets push and pull systems apart is the amount of WIP inventory allowed, inventory costs, product availability, and product customizability.